gabriellafran22/restaurant_app_flutter/README.md

 # restaurant_app

-This is a flutter based project to complete a course called 'Belajar Fundamental Apliaksi FLutter' from dicoding.
+This is a flutter based project to complete a course 'Belajar Fundamental Apliaksi FLutter' from dicoding.

+It goes over the needs of:
+- API
+- Local Database (SQLite)
+- Testing (Unit Test)